adamkpickering/wj/README.md

 - One or more comma-separated tags, which can be used to filter tasks.
 - A title that describes the task.

-The body contains anything you want - or stream-of-consciousness writing when brainstorming/solving a problem, preparation for a meeting, meeting notes, the reasoning behind a decision, et cetera.
+The body contains anything you want: stream-of-consciousness writing when brainstorming/solving a problem, preparation for a meeting, meeting notes, the reasoning behind a decision, et cetera.